 Abstract of Title: A chronological history of ownership of a tract of land.

 Acre: The most common of land measurement in the United States.
-An acre measures 43,560 ft2 and there are 640 acres in a square mile.
+1 Acre = 43,560 ft2

 Acreage Contribution: Acreage owned in the vicinity of a test being drilled by another party and contributed to the driller of the well in return for information by drilling.

 Affidavit: An instrument wherein an individual swears to certain facts.

 Affidavit of Heirship: A sworn statement providing genealogical information that may be used in support of facts but is not, standing alone, legally admissible as evidence.
 It is used when someone dies without a will and the estate is small.

 Assignment: The sale, transfer or conveyance of all or a fraction of ownership interest or rights owned in real estate or other such property.
 The term is commonly used in the oil and gas business to convey working interest, leases, royalty, overriding royalty interests, and net profit interests.

 Assignment Clause: A clause in a legal instrument that allows either party to the contract to assign all or part of their interest to others.